andreavallati/DiscountManager/README.md

 - ### Interfaces
 	+ **IDiscountCalculatorFactory.cs**: Interface implemented by the Factory class
 	+ **IDiscountCalculator.cs**: Interface implemented by the available DiscountCalculator

+- ### Models
+	+ **Customer.cs**: It handles the Customer entity.
+It contains the enum CustomerAccountType that defines possible account types for a customer

 - ### Utilities
 	+ **DiscountManagerUtils.cs**: a static class with some discount constants and an utility method to get subscription discount